 Tacoosh River and Little Bay de Noc

 The Tacoosh River is located on the upper peninsula of Michigan.
-It has a tributary that flows into Lake Michigan ending at Little Bay de Noc.
+It has a tributary that flows into Lake Michigan ending at Little Bay de Noc (pictured above).
 This area is well known for prime walleye fishing to Michiganders.
 Right where the river ends and meets Little Bay de Noc is where many fisherman flock year round.
 Because of the Tachoosh River flow, this area seems to be a hub for the walleye.
 Small spinner baits and plastic worms are popular baits for this area.

 Long Lake is located in Walhalla in Mason County.
 This lake has a very deep middle with many nooks and crannies for walleye fishing.
 Walleye also like rocky bottoms and Long Lake is full of large rocks and gravel.
 Spring, fall and summer evenings to nightfall or very early mornings until dawn are good times to fish the smaller bays of Long Lake.
 Because the fish like cool waters, they tend to go to deeper areas of the lake---especially during the day.
 Good baits for attracting walleye at Long Lake are fresh or live grubs, worms and crustaceans.